 Common Sugarcane Diseases Farming

-Sugarcane can be affected by diseases such as smut, red rot, ratoon stunting disease, and leaf scald.
-Therefore, farmers should use healthy, disease-free planting material to prevent infections.
+Sugarcane is affected by diseases such as smut, red rot, ratoon stunting disease, and leaf scald.
+In order to reduce the protect your sugarcane crops form these diseases, it is important to ensure the best practices such as, using healthy, disease-free planting material to prevent infections.
 In addition, practicing crop rotation and removing affected plants can reduce disease spread.
-Furthermore, maintaining proper spacing, good drainage, and timely application of recommended fungicides helps protect the crop and maintain high yields.
+Ensure that you maintain proper spacing and good drainage.
+For further protection, ensure timely application of recommended fungicides, as this helps protect the crop and maintain high yields.

 Control Strategies: